Satya-0023/VoyaStay/README.md

-# 🌍 Wanderlust
+# 🌍 VoyaStay

 A beautiful, responsive web app for discovering and listing unique places to stay around the world.
-Built with Node.js, Express, EJS, and Bootstrap, Wanderlust offers a seamless experience on both desktop and mobile devices.
+Built with Node.js, Express, EJS, and Bootstrap, VoyaStay offers a seamless experience on both desktop and mobile devices.

 ---